Chubb, Hunt rush Browns past Texans 10-7 in wild weather

 The 3-0 halftime score was the lowest at the break in the NFL this season.

-With the wind making everything difficult, the Texans decided to fake a field-goal try from 48 yards and pooched a punt inside Cleveland's 5 as the coaches played some old-school field position.
+With the wind making everything difficult, the Texans faked a field goal from 48 and pooched a punt inside Cleveland's 5.

 INJURIES

 Texans: On the play before Chubb's TD, Watt had his right ankle rolled on accidentally by Browns guard Wyatt Teller.
 Watt remained in the game. ...
-RB Duke Johnson, starting in place of the injured David Johnson (concussion), was slow getting up after diving for an incomplete pass, but stayed in the game after being evaluated.
+RB Duke Johnson, starting in place of the injured David Johnson (concussion), was slow getting up after diving for an incomplete pass, but stayed in.

 UP NEXT

-Browns: Host the Philadelphia Eagles on Nov.
+Browns: Host Philadelphia on Nov.
 22 — the club's third straight home game.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL